zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 where \\(\bm{L}\\) is the amount of radiance at a certain position \\(\bm{x}\\) in a certain direction \\(\bm{v}\\), and \\(f\\) denotes the [phase function](http://www.pbr-book.org/3ed-2018/Volume_Scattering/Phase_Functions.html).
 To simplify notation, the maximum distance \\(t\_{max}\\) along the ray (which could correspond to the distance to the closest surface) is kept implicit.

 We can evaluate this integral using one of the [Monte Carlo](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration.html) methods.
-The first step is to split it into two parts: the part we can evaluate analytically, and the part we can not precompute.
+The first step is to split it into two parts: the part we can evaluate analyticly, and the part we can not precompute.
 We can group the product of transmittance and the scattering coefficient together, and leave the nested integral as the unknown term:

 $$ \tag{8} \bm{L}(\bm{x}, \bm{v})
 	= \int\_{0}^{t\_{max}} \bm{T}(\bm{x},\bm{x} + s \bm{v}) \bm{\sigma_s}(\bm{x} + s \bm{v}) \bm{L_s}(\bm{x} + s \bm{v}, \bm{v}) ds.